Cherry Tomato Confit

 What's So Great About the Recipe?

-It's so versatile- you can enjoy it with a lot of different foods.
+- It's so versatile- you can enjoy it with a lot of different foods- just like my spicy tomato jam.

 Recipe Ingredients

-Red pepper flakes: To lend the confit that kick of heat.
+- Red pepper flakes: To lend the confit that kick of heat.
 Use as much as your taste buds can tolerate.
+I like to use my homemade jalapeno flakes sometimes.

 See recipe card for quantities.